Partial cancelled St. Thomas May 23 1903 - last day of use on St. Thomas.

-- Maybe they wanted to put pressure on Copenhapen to get the new 2 cents Coat of Arms stmaps.
+- Maybe they wanted to put pressure on Copenhagen to get the new 2 cents Coat of Arms stamps(?)

 The final number of covers mailed will never be known.
 As previously mentioned estimates have been as low as 2500 and as high as 56.800.
 The monthly volume of mail having two

-cents postage was probaly close to 1000, so normal use during this time should have been approximately 4.000, bud the philatelic demand likely added several tens of thuousand more.
+cents postage was probaly close to 1000, so normal use during this time period of 4 months should have been approximately 4.000.
+The philatelic demand likely added several tens of thuousands more.

 Finally should be mentioned St.Thomas and St.Croix

-were separate postal districts, and St.Thomas had steam ship connections with Germany, France and England, while St.Croix´s steam ship connection was via New York.
-This may be the reason the St.Croix shipment of two stamps did not concide with the St.Thomas shipment.
+were separate postal districts - and St.Thomas had steam ship connections with Germany, France and England, while St.Croix had steam ship connection via New York.
+This may be the reason why the St.Croix shipment of 2 cents stamps - did not coincide with the